hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 > **JS** *JavaScript libraries are often placed in the head.
 Though, it is best to place them as far as possible to the bottom of the body.
 This is much quicker while loading!*

-:white_check_mark: Change the title to “My first map in D3”.
+ :arrow_forward: Change the title to “My first map in D3”.

 Now your file will look like: